The cause of Peyronie's disease isn't completely understood, but a number of factors appear to be involved.

 When you become sexually aroused, blood flow to these chambers increases.
 As the chambers fill with blood, the penis expands, straightens and stiffens into an erection.

 In Peyronie's disease, when the penis becomes erect, the region with the scar tissue doesn't stretch, and the penis bends or becomes disfigured and possibly painful.

 In some men, Peyronie's disease comes on gradually and doesn't seem to be related to an injury.
-Researchers are investigating whether Peyronie's disease might be linked to immune system disorders.
+Researchers are investigating whether Peyronie's disease might be linked to an inherited trait or certain health conditions.

 - Hatzimouratidis K, et al. EAU guidelines on penile curvature.
 European Urology.
 2012;62:543.

 - Wein AJ, et al. Campbell-Walsh Urology.
 10th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed May 11, 2014.

 - Brandt WO, et al. Peyronie's disease: Diagnosis and medical management. http://www.uptodate.com/home.
 Accessed May 11, 2014.